How to Submit a Press Release

 For example, it can help to forge a connection with the journalist.
 Look at some of their recent work.
 Check their social media coverage, too.

-Compliment the journalist on their work to show them you appreciate that work.
+Compliment the journalist on something specific in their work to show them you know and appreciate that work.
 Then, tell them why your business chose that journalist.

 The journalist will feel appreciated.
 It can also help your email seem more genuine.
 Remember, you don’t want it to seem like you’re copying and pasting emails.

-Once you’ve grabbed the reader’s attention, you’ll need to keep it!
+Once you’ve grabbed the journalist’s attention, you’ll need to keep it!

 Focusing on the value you’re offering them can help you keep their attention.